 An Attorney You Can Trust

 In the middle of a stressful or complicated divorce, it is important that you turn to a divorce attorney you can trust to protect your rights.
 The lawyer you choose must be able to help you achieve a fair settlement that allows you to be in your child’s life.
-The team at Hunter Morris Attorney at Law understands how difficult your situation is and we work with you to get things resolved in a timely manner.
+Morris Law understands how difficult your situation is and we work with you to get things resolved in a timely manner.
 With a conveniently located Greenville office, we are here when you are ready to discuss your case and get answers to your legal questions.
 Contact us to schedule an initial consultation today so that we can begin providing you with the assistance you need.